Skip to content

 Many GraphQL APIs choose to use hashes as GraphQL document IDs, since the IDs for documents don't necessarily have to be human-readable, and often need to change when the document changes.

-Since it's tedious to manually generate hashes for a GraphQL document and to keep track of when it changes, @0no-co/graphqlsp has to mechanisms to deal with hashed document IDs:
+Since it's tedious to manually generate hashes for a GraphQL document and to keep track of when it changes, the TypeScript plugin has to mechanisms to help us with hashed document IDs:

-• provides a code action that generates a SHA256 hash of your document
+• it provides a code action that generates a SHA256 hash of your document

-• warns you if this SHA256 hash needs to be updated
+• a diagnostic warns you if this SHA256 hash needs to be updated

-The code action will be offered once you have defined a graphql.persisted() call and when activated, it will replace the current document ID passed to the call.
+The code action will be reported to your editor once you have defined a graphql.persisted() call.
+When activated, it will replace the current document ID passed to the call with a new hash.
 In our example above, we'd end up with the following code after:

 ts